Rick Flag: Rick Flag Jr.

-After his death, Flag appeared in an issue of Captain Atom, where his soul was saved from an eternity in Purgatory and reunited with Karin in Paradise.
-His Purgatory self also appears in the Day of Judgement, limited series.
-Along with other Purgatory bound souls, he battles heavenly agents on the behalf of a still living superhero team.
-As stated in issue five of the series, his rebellious actions earned him another after-life chance.

-One Year Later in Checkmate (vol. 2) #6, Rick Flag is revealed to be alive and is rescued from a secret Quraci prison by the Bronze Tiger.
-He had been imprisoned there for four years until Amanda Waller discovered him and alerted the Tiger to his whereabouts.
-Rick was later revealed to be leading a clandestine Suicide Squad unit at the behest of Amanda Waller, and against the expressed mandate of the Checkmate organization.
+In Checkmate (vol. 2) #6, Rick Flag is revealed to be alive and is rescued from a secret Quraci prison by Bronze Tiger.
+He had been imprisoned there for four years until Waller discovered him and alerted the Tiger to his whereabouts.
+Rick was later revealed to be leading a clandestine Suicide Squad unit at the behest of Waller, and against the expressed mandate of the Checkmate organization.

-Bob Greenberger, who co-created the Suicide Squad alongside John Ostrander, has publicly objected to the resurrection of Rick Flag.
-According to Greg Rucka, Rick Flag's subsequent re-appearance had nothing to do with Infinite Crisis, and John Ostrander has stated that he knew how Rick Flag could survive the explosion at Jotunheim when he first wrote it.

 As seen in Suicide Squad: Raise the Flag #2, Rustam used his Scimitar to teleport both Rick Flag and himself to Skartaris.

-In Raise the Flag #5, General Wade Eiling admits that Rick Flag Jr. is not actually the son of Rick Flag Sr., but is a soldier named Anthony Miller who was brainwashed by Eiling into believing he was Flag's son.
+In Raise the Flag #5, General Wade Eiling admits that Rick Flag Jr. is not the son of Rick Flag Sr., but a soldier named Anthony Miller who was brainwashed by Eiling into believing he was Flag's son.
 Miller's conditioning means that Eiling still has control of him, and uses him as part of his takeover of the Suicide Squad.
-Forced to activate an explosive implant in Amanda Waller's brain, Miller breaks free from his mind control enough to activate Eiling's implant instead, leaving him helpless enough to be captured.
+Forced to activate an explosive implant in Waller's brain, Miller breaks free from his mind control enough to activate Eiling's implant instead, leaving him helpless enough to be captured.
 Confronted with the possibility to give up his presumed identity and return home, Miller decides that the Suicide Squad needs a Rick Flag, and refuses the offer.

+In 2016, DC Comics implemented a relaunch of its books called "DC Rebirth" which restored its continuity to a form much as it was prior to "The New 52".
+He was depicted as the son of Richard Rogers Flag and the grandson of Rick Flag Jr. He was a soldier in Afghanistan who was incarcerated for turning down the medals that would've meant the death of his fellow soldiers.
+Rick Flag Jr. was later approached by Amanda Waller to lead the Suicide Squad when Barack Obama threatened to shut it down.

 Rick Flag III

-Rick Flag Jr.'s young son by Karin Grace who also shared his name was kidnapped by Koschei the Deathless, a member of the Jihad, but was rescued by Nemesis of the Suicide Squad.
-Later, when Flag Jr. and Bronze Tiger visited Richard Flag III's adopted home, Flag Jr. refused to approach him.
+Rick Flag III is the son of Rick Flag Jr and Karin Grace whom also shares his name with his relatives.
+He was kidnapped by Koschei the Deathless, a member of the Jihad, but was rescued by Nemesis of the Suicide Squad.
+Later, when Flag Jr. and Bronze Tiger visited Rick Flag III's adopted home, Flag Jr. refused to approach him.

+Skills and abilities

+Having an extensive military background, Flag Jr. is considered to be an excellent military pilot and is proficient in military tactics, strategy, and leadership.
+Flag Jr. also has extensively combat and special operations training, making him capable in unarmed and armed combat and able to use a wide range of weaponry used by the United States' military.